22bcs030/Form-Builder/README.md

 1. Click "Publish" to make your form public
 2. Use the generated link to share your form
 3. Recipients can fill and submit the form
+4. View submissions in the Responses section

 ### Managing Responses
 1. Click the "Responses" button in the form builder or dashboard
 2. View all submitted responses in a table format
 3. Search and filter responses as needed
 4. Export responses to CSV for further analysis
+5. Clear all responses if needed

 ## 📱 Responsive Design